ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 } AggregateReq;
 ~~~

-As discussed in {aggregation-flow}, the leader may choose to shard the task of
+As discussed in {{aggregation-flow}}, the leader may choose to shard the task of
 aggregating a large number of reports into any number of sub-batches.
 The
 process of aggregating the reports in a leader-defined sub-batch is called an
 *aggregation job*.
 An `AggregationJobID` is a globally unique sequence of bytes